About

 About Me

+My day job is in academia: I’m an associate professor at Hanover College, a small liberal arts college in southern Indiana.
+I live in Louisville, Kentucky.
 I’m also the author of Sister Death: Political Theologies for Living and Dying.
-I have a forthcoming book about more than human power, and the afterlives of theology.
-I’m currently working on a book about underworlds, and their evolving meaning.
+I have a forthcoming book about more than human power and the afterlives of theology.

 Why Subscribe?